M-Jafarkhani/DriveAndActInferenceDemo/README.md

 Annotate Frames: Each frame is overlaid with predictions (e.g., activity and confidence score).
 Save/Visualize: Annotated frames are saved to an output video or displayed.

 #### Prequisites
-pip install torch torchvision opencv-python numpy pip install pillow
+pip install torch torchvision opencv-python numpy
+pip install pillow

+#### Execution
+python InferenceOnSingleVideoMini.py
+The script processes a video and generates predictions.